Summer Politics: Cut and Dried

 Grassroots From the White House?

 Last week, we learned of the president's concessions to the Pharmaceutical Research and Manufacturers of America (PhRMA).
-The White House will oppose drug importation in return for the hazy promise by PhRMA to cut government and citizen pharmaceutical expenses "up to" $80 billion.
+The White House will oppose drug importation in return for the hazy promise by PhRMA to cut government and citizen pharmaceutical expenses "up to" $80 billion (that's $0 - $80 billion)

 Also, last weekend, Health and Human Services Secretary Sebelius declared the public option was not an important component for agreement -- therefore the public option off the table.

 Obama promised that pharma wouldn't have the only seats at the table when he campaigned.
-But now it seems that if there are any other seats for non-pharma, they're rickety chairs in the peanut gallery.
-If people speak from those chairs, they're ejected by security.
+But now it seems that if there are any other seats for non-pharma, they're rickety chairs in the peanut gallery, and when people dareth speak from those chairs, they're ejected by security.

 Obama encouraged his grassroots organization to continue their work when he was in office.
-But when it comes to healthcare, Obama's once 13 million strong grassroots supporters, who among them has the time, attention, or money to be politicking?
+But when it comes to healthcare, he'd rather not hear from them.
+And besides, among Obama's once 13 million strong grassroots supporters, who among them has the time, attention, or money for politicking?
 Furthermore, if the president's supporters did have time and knew what they were supposed to be rooting for -- not a viable public option, that's not allowed -- how would they express their opinions?
 Are we even a "grassroots" kind of country anymore?

 Today, large protests are not necessarily a viable option for petitioning the government.
 Not only is there a personal inconvenience of taking the day off to march around in a park, there's violent government aggression, arrests.
 The Department of Defense (DOD) recently labeled protests "low-level terrorism".

 Businesses surrounding Central Park, the ones that contributed to Obama's campaign, have no use for a bunch of protesters agitating outside their windows, challenging the very premises of their businesses.
-They may want to the backdrop to the conference room in which they negotiate their deals frenziedly be lush, peaceful, untrammeled million dollar grass as far as the eye can see.
+They may want the park to serve as their private conference room backdrop.
+For all those frenzied deal negotiations, a lush, peaceful, untrammeled million-dollar-grass lawn, as far as the eye can see.

-And perhaps a manicured lawn is not an asset to be trifled.
-Protestors can always be routed to cement, or the unkempt DC mall.
-Or, perhaps if in 2009 public protests are limited on Central Park's Great Lawn, they will continue to flourish at "town halls".
+Perhaps a manicured lawn is not an asset to be trifled with.
+Even Obama wasn't explicit about which turf he wants grass-roots activism to happen on.
+Protestors can always be routed by riot police to cement, or the unkempt DC mall.
+Or, perhaps, if in 2009 public protests are limited on Central Park's Great Lawn, they will continue to flourish at "town halls".

 Townhalls -- "A Dip In A Cool Stream?""